artefactual/atom-docs/admin-manual/installation/linux/ubuntu-bionic.rst

 or supervise with specific tools like upstart, supervisord or systemd.
 The worker will wait for jobs that are assigned by the job server.

-We will use systemd to manage the AtoM worker, create the following service file :file:`/usr/lib/systemd/system/atom-worker.service`:
+We will use systemd to manage the AtoM worker; create the following service file :file:`/usr/lib/systemd/system/atom-worker.service`:

 .. code-block:: none